 All Chapter Officers shall be Professional Members of RIMS

 3A President – Act as the principal executive officer of the Board; subject to the control of the Board of Directors, shall, in general, supervise and control all of the business and affairs of the Board and Chapter; perform all duties incident to the office of President and other duties as may be prescribed by the Board of Directors; when present, preside at all meetings of the members and of the Board of Directors; and sign, with the Secretary, Treasurer, or any other proper officer of the Board as authorized by the Board of Directors, any instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to some other officer or agent of the Board or Chapter, or as required by law to otherwise be signed or executed.
 The term of President will be two (2) years.
+Maintain RIMS Society board of Director listing every election cycle.

 3B Vice President – Shall perform the duties of President in the event of his/her absence for any reason and shall succeed in the role of President, when the term of the serving president expires.
 It shall be the Vice President’s further duty to counsel and assist the President in the administration of all business of the Chapter.
 The Vice President shall be responsible for arranging educational programming for Chapter meetings during their term.
 The term of Vice President will be two (2) years.